sao-eht/ehthops/docs/source/setting_up_calibration.rst

 .. note::

     The **meta** directory is organized by campaign and frequency band, e.g., **meta/eht2017/230GHz** for the 2017 campaign at 230 GHz.
-    This directory must be organized as shown in the :ref:metadata-organization section.
-Note that the *antab* directory is not bundled with the repository and must be created and populated manually with the appropriate ANTAB files corresponding to the campaign.
+    Note that the *antab* directory is not bundled with the repository and must be created and populated manually with the appropriate
+    ANTAB files corresponding to the campaign.

 The main pipeline script *scripts/ehthops_pipeline.sh* takes the filename of a configuration file as argument and proceeds to run the calibration.
 A sample configuration file *scripts/settings.config* explains all the keywords that can be set to control the